 Test page: Wait for element to become visible.

-(This page is work in progress.
-You find a full example in the DemoImplicitWaiting macro that gets installed with Kantu.)
+The macro below is a basic example.
+You find a more detailed example in the DemoImplicitWaiting demo macro that gets installed with the RPA software!

 |waitForVisible||css=#div1 > h1|